SatPax/RPG-System/README.md

 # RPG-System
-a exercise based system where we do like pushups, pullups, running activities and track progress
+a exercise based game system where we do like pushups, pullups, running activities and track progress